michaelfecker/grid-0x6/README.md

    ![Set of hexagonally aligned vertices in a set of layers](/example/010_vertices.png "Set of hexagonally aligned vertices in a set of layers")
 2. Build triangles with the previously created vertices.
 Each vertice is connected to its closest vertices forming a set of equilateral triangles in this process.
    ![Triangles connecting the previously created vertices](/example/010_triangles.png "Triangles connecting the previously created vertices")
-3. Compute the neighboring triangles for each triangle.
+3. Compute the neighboring/adjacent triangles for each triangle.
+Adjacency is defined as triangles sharing two vertices with each other.
 4. Combine two adjacent triangles into a parallelogram.
 Each triangle may only be part of one parallelogram.
 This may create an irregular structure - based on the algorithm.
 The aim is to keep some triangles which can't be merged with an adjacent triangle into a parallelogram.
 This can be achieved by picking the next triangle to be merged and the triangle to be merged with with a certain randomness.
 With the randomness of the algorithm, the structure may look different in each generation.
 For this implementation, the same output is created for each generation (based on a set of parameters).
    ![Parallelograms merging two triangles](/example/010_parallelogram.png "Parallelograms merging two triangles")
 5. With the implementation of the algorithm, some of the triangles may not find an adjacent triangle which is not merged into a parallelogram.
 These are highlighted on the following figure.